codecentric/jira-jenkins-plugin/README.md

 Modules
 -------

-Jenkins Job Overview (Gadget)
+Jenkins Job Overview (Gadget):
 	Shows status, last success and last failure of Jenkins jobs.
 Also allows to trigger a new build.

-Recent Jenkins Builds (Gadget)
+Recent Jenkins Builds (Gadget):
 	Shows recent builds on Jenkins, optionally for a specific view or job.

-Jenkins Charts (Gadget)
+Jenkins Charts (Gadget):
 	Shows charts and trends from build statistics.

-JenkinsInstancesServlet
+JenkinsInstancesServlet:
 	Allows configuration of to the Gadgets of the Jira-Jenkins-Plugin available Jenkins-Instances.
 	Available under Administration / Plugins / Jenkins-Instances